Back to Living Real Change

 • Has a hard time following simple rules

-“In general, pain was under-treated in the 90s,” explains Dr. Duralde.
-“In recent years, we have been over-treating it, so now there is a large supply [of pain medication] in circulation.
+"In general, pain was under-treated in the '90s," Dr. Duralde says.
+"In recent years, we have been over-treating it, so now there is a large supply [of pain medication] in circulation.
 The pendulum has swung too far, and this has created an addiction epidemic.
-Thankfully, we are now seeing a gradual shift back to a more conservative approach.”
+Thankfully, we are now seeing a gradual shift back to a more conservative approach."

 Individuals with a personal or family history of addiction are at higher risk for pain medication addiction.
 Doctors have tools and resources to help screen and monitor for pain medication abuse.

-Anyone taking pain medication should be closely monitored by a physician.
-There are physical and psychological side effects that can develop during treatment, and it is important for patients to discuss any physical or emotional changes with their physician.
-A pain specialist can also help determine a pain medication regimen that provides a proper balance for each patient’s needs.
+A physician should closely monitor anyone taking pain medication.
+Physical and psychological side effects can develop during treatment, and it is important for patients to discuss any physical or emotional changes with their physician.
+A pain specialist can also help determine a medication regimen that properly balances each patient's needs.

 Need to make an appointment with a Piedmont physician?
 Save time, book online.